AWOL in Armenia

 A pure, simple, touching moment in time where, for a brief few hours, we were just three boys hanging in the back row of a bus talking shit and clumsily making each other laugh through communication that transcended syntax.

-Religion, race and our own personal histories were all suspended for a fractional blink as we shared our lives freely.
-Their optimism was energising.
+Religion, race, and our personal histories were all suspended for a fractional blink as we shared our lives freely.
+Their optimism was energizing.
 Their hopes and dreams rolled off them so casually between questions that predominantly involved women - a recent discovery that had appeared on their horizon as quickly as their new pubic hair.

 We reached a cold, grim Yerevan at night.
 I was struck with awe and gratitude as I watched my guardian angel apparitions cross the street before I trudged through the dark, snowy streets en route to the same guesthouse I'd left earlier that morning.

-The old crone of a caretaker laughed at me, muttering in Armenian and handing me the keys to the same room.
+The cronish caretaker laughed at me, muttering in Armenian and handing me the keys to the same room.
 I showered and lay awake under the heavy blankets for hours, listening to the snow and the traffic, high with the bizarreness of life and the little encounters, the potentialities that move us in certain directions.

 The next morning, I decided that my Armenian affair had expired.
 I took a taxi to another grotty, underwhelming bus depot and sedated myself with a long-neck beer.
 There's something serene about sitting in a freezing early morning Soviet bus park half-cut, watching the men play street chess and smoke their souls away.